-I'm Jack Rice, Trial Lawyer.
+I'm Jack Rice, Criminal Defense Lawyer.

 I've seen this happen over and over, before countless juries I have stood in front of.
 This illustrates a simple point: Are you another guilty defendant standing between a jury and their lunch, or are you a person—a person who didn't do what the government claims you did?

 Trial work is not easy and the stakes are monumental for the person charged.
 To put it simply, if convicted, their entire life changes.
 A person goes from being an individual to being a criminal.
 It can mean jail.
 It can mean prison.
 After all, it's a completely different world.
 Try getting a job, let alone a decent one with benefits to support your family.
 Try renting, or finding any place to live that gives you the comfort and privacy you deserve.
 Try starting a business.
 Unfortunately, the list of "tries" goes on and on and on.